technomancy/leiningen/doc/TUTORIAL.md

            "-Dclojure.compiler.direct-linking=true"]
 ```

 You can also pass options to Leiningen in the `JVM_OPTS` environment variable.
+If you
-If you want to provide the Leiningen JVM with custom options, set them in `LEIN_JVM_OPTS`.
+want to provide the Leiningen JVM with custom options, set them in `LEIN_JVM_OPTS`.

 ## Running Code

 Enough setup; let's see some code running.
 Start with a REPL
 (read-eval-print loop):

+    $ cd my-stuff
     $ lein repl
     nREPL server started on port 55568 on host 127.0.0.1 - nrepl://127.0.0.1:55568
-    REPL-y 0.3.0
+    REPL-y 0.4.3, nREPL 0.6.0
-    Clojure 1.5.1
+    Clojure 1.10.0
+    OpenJDK 64-Bit Server VM 1.8.0_222-b10
         Docs: (doc function-name-here)
               (find-doc "part-of-name-here")
       Source: (source function-name-here)